The Congo tetra is known for its bright-colored markings and long, trailing fins.

 • Occurs in the Congo River drainage.

-• Inhabits open water with large amounts of benthic and floating vegetation and driftwood logs and branches.
+• Inhabits tropical inland rivers with large amounts of benthic and floating vegetation as well as driftwood logs and branches.

 Reproduction & Growth